ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 With being so obsessed with your customer and tied to their hip, asking the right questions, you can determine if your customer has a big enough problem that they are willing to pay for.

 Company building.
 You have to commit to the long-term vision of the future.
 You have to believe Short-term thinking vs long-term thinking increases the chances

-Another good iquestion is why does you product need to exist in 10 years?
+Another good question is why does you product need to exist in 10 years?

 ## We are similar but we are different.